 Dr. Sullivan has known she wanted to be a veterinarian since the second grade.
 She has been working in animal hospitals since she was in high school and was a veterinary technician for several years before attending veterinary school at Tufts.
 Dr. Sullivan’s professional interests include management of complex chronic issues such as kidney disease, thyroid disease, autoimmune diseases, and diabetes.
 Dr Sullivan also has a strong interest in emergency and critical care, internal medicine and preventive care.

 In her spare time, Dr. Sullivan and her husband spend their time chasing around their two young children.
 Her family also includes an adorable mixed breed dog named Lulu Lemon, who she rescued from Scituate Animal Shelter after she needed her leg amputated from a prior injury.

 Heidi Sutcliffe, DVM

 Dr. Bock is a veterinarian at Norwell Veterinary Hospital, joining us in July 2011.
 She studied at the University of Delaware, receiving her undergraduate degree in 2006, and then went on to earn her DVM degree in 2010 from Atlantic Veterinary College (University of Prince Edward Island).
 She completed a 13 month internship in small animal medicine and surgery at VCA South Shore Animal Hospital in Weymouth before joining our team.

 Dr. Bock is interested in internal medicine, exotic animal medicine, and senior pet wellness.
 She has really enjoyed developing long term relationships with her clients and their companions!
 Outside of work, Dr. Bock enjoys traveling (especially places off the beaten path), photography, anything outdoors, and volunteering for community service in and around the Boston area.
 Her long term aspiration is to devote time to Vets Without Borders.
 She also loves spending time with her sweet beagle, Betty Boop!

 Katherine C. Horigan, DVM

 Dr. KC Horigan’s favorite part of veterinary medicine is the field of pain management which often includes designing a plan to keep your arthritic pet comfortable as they continue to age.
-This lead to her recent certification in Veterinary Acupuncture and training in Laser Therapy.
-Her other interests include nutrition and weight control, behavior, dermatology, surgery and dentistry.
+This lead to her recent certification in Veterinary Acupuncture and training in laser therapy.
+Her other interests include behavior, dermatology, surgery, and dentistry.